Vodafone offers three types of price plan: Red, Unlimited and Basics. Find out how the different price plans compare.

 Access to Vodafone’s 5G network is possible on the 5GB and 20GB plans, subject to 5G coverage in your area and having a 5G-ready phone.
 There are no download speed limits on Vodafone Red so you can access the fastest available speeds supported by your phone and network coverage.

 For an extra £7/month, an optional Entertainment package can be added to the Vodafone Red 20GB plan.
-This will give you access to Amazon Prime Video, Spotify Premium, the NOW TV Entertainment Pass or Sky Sports Mobile TV.
+This will give you access to YouTube Premium, Amazon Prime, Spotify Premium, the NOW TV Entertainment Pass or Sky Sports Mobile TV.

 At the top end, Vodafone’s flagship offer is their range of unlimited data plans.
 Starting from £22/month, you’ll be able to download as much as you like on these plans.